LOCAL PROJECTS

 The DVD can be purchased from Rural Media in Hereford on 01432 344039 and from Jen Maddison in Bredwardine on 01981 500048.

-The Merbach Hill Common Project
+The Merbach Hill Commons Project

 Herefordshire Nature Trust Community Commons Project Team has developed a Management Plan for Merbach Hill involving 'commoners' and other interested locals.
 This plan purposes to maintain the common as a partially open space, to restrict the encroachment of bracken, scrub and woodland in order to preserve the biodiversity.